Here are some projects I’ve helped

 The Haven came back for help to modify & test their questionnaire, so it meets reporting requirements for Big Lottery funding.

-Each year I help them analyse their questionnaire results.
+For four years I helped them analyse their questionnaire results.

 Working Together